 NYPD used Woody Harrelson photo to find lookalike beer thief

-A report says the New York Police Department used a photo of Woody Harrelson in its facial recognition program in an attempt to identify a beer thief who looked like the actor.
+The New York Police Department used a photo of Woody Harrelson in its facial recognition program in an attempt to identify a beer thief who looked like the actor, according to a report published Thursday.

-Georgetown University's Center on Privacy and Technology highlighted the April 2017 episode in a report Thursday on what it says are flawed practices in law enforcement's use of facial recognition.
+Georgetown University's Center on Privacy and Technology highlighted the April 2017 episode in "Garbage In, Garbage Out," a report on what it says are flawed practices in law enforcement's use of facial recognition.

-The report says Harrelson's photo produced several possible matches, and contributed to one arrest.
-Harrelson's photo was used because security footage was too pixelated.
+The report says security footage of the thief was too pixelated and produced no matches while high-quality images of Harrelson, a three-time Oscar nominee, returned several possible matches and led to one arrest.

-The NYPD says facial recognition is only a means of producing leads and that no one has been arrested because of a facial match alone.
+The NYPD also used a photo of a New York Knicks player to search its database for a man wanted for a Brooklyn assault, the report said.

 The Georgetown report says facial recognition has helped the NYPD crack about 2,900 cases in more than five years of using the technology.